Anatoli Romashin: Biography

 Anatoli Romashin was born in Leningrad on 1 January 1931.
 His father was a Russian, mother was an Estonian.
 His brother Vladimir (1932-2012) was an opera singer.

 He graduated from the Moscow Art Theatre School (course of Victor Stanitsyn) in 1959.
 Since 1959 - an actor Mayakovsky Theatre.

 The actor became widely recognized after the release of the 1974 Elem Klimov's film Agony, where Romashin played the role of Nicholas II.

 In recent years, he played in the Moscow Luna Theater under the directorship of Sergei Prokhanov.

 According to critics, Romashin was the perfect actor for the role of a Russian intelligent.
-His artistic career included a lot of such roles.
+He often played such roles throughout his acting career.